 I've been involved actively in the a cappella world since 1990.
 I sang with the collegiate groups His-N-Hers and Carolina Tar Heel Voices at the UNC-Chapel Hill and with the semi-pro groups The Accidentals [of North Carolina] and hearsay during my graduate school years.

 I was one of the first "ambassadors" for CASA the Contemporary A Cappella Society (formerly of America) back in the early '90s, when we were still reading the Collegiate A Cappella News and most of the people used the classified ads to hook up with others while on tour.

-I've relocated to Memphis, TN to work at a big fundraising organization for a well-respected Children's research hospital.
-After living in North Carolina for 37 years, this is going to be great adventure.
-The move also means that I've now joined a Contemporary A Capella League group called DeltaCappella.
-The guys are awesome.
-Though, I do miss singing with The Seven Deadly Bibs in North Carolina.
+I relocated to Memphis, TN in 2008 to work at a big fundraising organization for a well-respected Children's research hospital.
+After living in North Carolina for 37 years, it was a massive change.

-247 total reviews (229 albums and 18 singles)
+326 total reviews (288 albums and 38 singles)